 Mashed Potato and Kale Cakes

-This recipe is based on the British food bubble and squeak, which is traditionally made by pan-frying leftover mashed potatoes and cooked cabbage.
+This recipe is based on traditional bubble and squeak, a British dish which is traditionally made by pan-frying leftover mashed potatoes and cooked cabbage.
 Try our version with eggs at breakfast or roast chicken at dinner.

 - 2 pounds russet potatoes (about 6), peeled and cut into 1/2-inch pieces